kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(4\) *For a rotorcraft gyroplane course:* 20 hours of flight training from a certificated flight instructor on the approved areas of operation in paragraph (d)(4) of this section that includes at least—

-\(i\) Except as provided in §61.111 of this chapter, 3 hours of cross-country flight training in a gyroplane.
+\(i\) Except as provided in [[Volume 2/D Airmen/0061 Certification  pilots, flight instructors, and ground instructors.md#§61.111   Cross-country flights: Pilots based on small islands.|§61.111]] of this chapter, 3 hours of cross-country flight training in a gyroplane.

 \(ii\) 3 hours of night flight training in a gyroplane that includes—